-(A) The mitochondrial electron transfer system (ETS) is fuelled by diffusion and transport of substrates across the mitochondrial outer and inner membrane and consists of the matrix-ETS and membrane-ETS.
+(B) Respiration in mitochondrial preparations: The mitochondrial electron transfer system (ETS) is fuelled by diffusion and transport of substrates across the mitochondrial outer and inner membrane and consists of the matrix-ETS and membrane-ETS.
 ET-pathways are coupled to the phosphorylation-pathway.
 ET-pathways converge at the N-junction and Q-junction.
 Additional arrows indicate electron entry into the Q-junction through electron transferring flavoprotein, glycerophosphate dehydrogenase, dihydro-orotate dehydrogenase, choline dehydrogenase, and sulfide-ubiquinone oxidoreductase.
 The dotted arrow indicates the branched pathway of oxygen consumption by alternative quinol oxidase (AOX).
-The H+{pos}/O2 ratio is the outward proton flux from the matrix space to the positively (pos) charged compartment, divided by catabolic O2 flux in the NADHpathway.
-The H+{neg}/P" ratio is the inward proton flux from the inter-membrane space to the negatively (neg) charged matrix space, divided by the flux of phosphorylation of ADP to ATP.
+The H^+{pos}/O_2 ratio is the outward proton flux from the matrix space to the positively (pos) charged vesicular compartment, divided by catabolic O_2 flux in the NADH-pathway.
+The H^+{neg}/P " ratio is the inward proton flux from the inter-membrane space to the negatively (neg) charged matrix space, divided by the flux of phosphorylation of ADP to ATP.
 These are not fixed stoichiometries due to ion leaks and proton slip.

-(B) Phosphorylation-pathway catalyzed by the proton pump F_1F_0 -ATPase (F-ATPase, ATP synthase), adenine nucleotide translocase, and inorganic phosphate transporter.
-The $H^+{neg}/P^>$ stoichiometry is the sum of the coupling stoichiometry in the F-ATPase reaction (-2.7 H^+{pos} from the positive intermembrane space, 2.7 H^+{pos} to the matrix, i.e., the negative compartment) and the proton balance in the translocation of ATP^{3-} and P_i^{2-} .
+(C) Phosphorylation-pathway catalyzed by the proton pump F_1F_0 -ATPase (F-ATPase, ATP synthase), adenine nucleotide translocase, and inorganic phosphate transporter.
+The H^+{neg}/P " stoichiometry is the sum of the coupling stoichiometry in the F-ATPase reaction (-2.7 H^+{pos} from the positive intermembrane space, 2.7 H^+{neg} to the matrix, i.e., the negative compartment)